morrownr/Monitor_Mode/Monitor_Mode.md

 #### Enter and check monitor mode

-A script called `start-mon.sh` is available in the driver directory.
-It will automate much of the following.
+The script called `start-mon.sh` is available to automate much of the following.

 Usage: